sobstel/agnostic/README.md

 ========

-PHP Non-ORM for those scared off by complexity, slowness and strictness of Doctrine (which makes programming hardly a pressure), but still want more control than any ActiveRecord-like ORM gives.
+PHP Non-ORM for those scared off by complexity, slowness and strictness of Doctrine (which makes programming hardly a pleasure), but still want more control than any ActiveRecord-like ORM gives.

 Your queries (any engine allowed...
 Doctrine DBAL, Laravel database, plain SQL query).